This post may contain affiliate links. Please read our disclosure policy.

 If you find yourself in the midst of this crazy time as well then blend along with me.
 You really won’t regret it.
 It might not be cool enough for Roasted Red Pepper Soup or a Hemp Hearts Veggie Bowl but we can definitely still blend smoothies!

-Recipe Ingredients
+Sweet Potato Smoothie Recipe Ingredients

-How to Blend Smoothie with Sweet Potatoes
+How to Make Smoothie with Sweet Potatoes

-1. Either bake the sweet potato in an oven at 400°F for 45 minutes or microwave it for five minutes until tender, to start.
+1. Bake the sweet potato in an oven at 400°F for 45 minutes or microwave it for five minutes until tender, to start.
 No matter how you heat it up, make sure to poke holes through the skin to ensure nothing explodes while baking.
 You want a cooked sweet potato for this recipe.

 2. Blend the spinach and almond milk until there are no leafy chunks left.